Report phrase | Spine | mri / ct

 Main finding guide

-This phrase usually maps back to the broader finding guide for Disc Bulge.
+If you want the bigger picture, this phrase usually maps back to the broader finding guide for Disc Bulge.

-Read the Disc Bulge guideRelated symptom guides
+Read the Disc Bulge guideRelated symptoms and next-question pages

 Lower Back Pain: What Spine Imaging Findings May Mean